adelebnt/Data-Tech-Innovation-Course/README.md

 <img src="Create-your-website.jpg">

 ## Course description
-   You can find course description here: <a href="course_presentation.md" > course description </a>

-   Find the [general description](https://adelebnt.github.io/Description-of-the-course/) of the course
+   YOu can find course discription here: [general description](https://adelebnt.github.io/Description-of-the-course/) of the course

 ## Previous lessons
    Find the content of the [previous lessons](PreviousLessons)